brisvag/stemia/README.md

 ```
 Usage: stemia center_filament [OPTIONS] INPUT [OUTPUT]

-  Center an mrc image containing filament(s).
-Can update particles in a
+  Center an mrc image (stack) containing filament(s).

-  RELION .star file accordingly.
+  Can update particles in a RELION .star file accordingly.
+If OUTPUT is not

-  If OUTPUT is not given, default to INPUT_centered.mrc
+  given, default to INPUT_centered.mrc

 Options:
   -s, --update-star FILE        a RELION .star file to update with new